-The Master Programme in Applied Biotechnology is carefully designed for ambitious future professionals, who wish to specialise in the field of biotechnology and at the same time, would like to gain exposure in project management and entrepreneurship.
-The unique curriculum allows students to choose between academia and industry for their future career.
-You will meet both Swedish and international students and teachers in this programme, which will help you to build up a valuable network during and after your studies.
+The Master's Programme in Applied Biotechnology is carefully designed for ambitious future professionals who wish to specialise in the field of biotechnology and at the same time, want to gain exposure in project management and entrepreneurship.
+Your studies will benefit from the close proximity to the biotechnology industry in Uppsala, with collaborations with biotech companies and authorities generating a stimulating educational environment.

 Located right in the strongest biotechnology cluster in Sweden, Uppsala has been a centre for pioneering and high quality biotechnological research for many decades.
 Uppsala houses a great number of small and large biotech companies.
 Collaborations between Uppsala University, biotech companies, the University hospital and national food and medicine authorities generate a stimulating educational environment.
 Thus, Uppsala University is the premium choice for your biotechnology studies.

 The Master's Programme in Applied Biotechnology gives you theoretical as well as hands-on knowledge in the areas of molecular biology, structural biology and biotechnology.
 You can also extend your studies in the areas of protein engineering and synthetic biology.

 Thanks to courses in project management, marketing and entrepreneurship, you will also gain insight into business management and learn how projects are planned and carried out in the biotechnology industry.
 One important element of the Master's programme is the Master's thesis, which allows students to specialise in their area of interest and can be conducted in both academia and industry.

 study in the strongest biotechnology cluster in Sweden

 specialise in a research area of interest within molecular biology and biotechnology